 - Other Splash Pads Around Houston – Let the kids roam free in Houston’s 19 other splash pads and spray grounds across the city, plus additional splash pads in Discovery Green, the Houston Zoo and Downtown Aquarium.

 - Waugh Bridge Bat Colony – Watch 250,000 Mexican free-tailed bats take flight as they emerge from the bridge en mass to search for dinner.
 The best places for viewing include the bridge’s Observation Deck and sidewalk along with the Buffalo Bayou Park bank on the corner of Memorial and Waugh and the Memorial Fountain on Allen Parkway.
+Enjoy a free and informative Bat Chat every first and third Friday night of the month, year round.

 Relax in the Air-Conditioning